-planning is important because it diminishes the ensures greater accountability and more transparency when assessing results, and guarantees that resources are directed at the priority areas established by the ENSSB.
+From the Government's point of view, UN joint planning is important because it diminishes the administrative and transaction costs for Government, ensures greater accountability and more transparency when assessing results, and guarantees that resources are directed at the priority areas established by the ENSSB.
 "Before, we had to deal with multiple partners, with various priorities and different approaches.
 It was extremely complicated.
 Sometimes the objectives overlapped; sometimes they wanted to finance the same areas.
 It was difficult to direct them to the priorities.
-With this joint approach, we know which partners we need to deal with regarding which issues," says Elsa Alfai, MMAS.
+With this joint approach, we know which partners we need to deal with regarding which issues," reflects Elsa Alfai, MMAS.